Inland Glaucoma Center

 5. Conventional Glaucoma Surgery

-In advanced or unresponsive cases, traditional procedures such as trabeculectomy or glaucoma drainage implants(Ahmed or Baerveldt valves) create new drainage pathways to control pressure.
+In advanced or unresponsive cases of open-angle glaucoma, traditional procedures such as trabeculectomy or glaucoma drainage implants (Ahmed or Baerveldt valves) create new drainage pathways for effective eye pressure management.

 Contact Us